Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 ### 6.1 Core Functional Requirements

 #### FR-1: User Location Detection
-- The system shall determine the user's precise indoor location using Bluetooth beacon technology.
+- The system determine the user's precise indoor location using Bluetooth beacon technology.
-- The system shall update the user's position in real-time (minimum refresh rate of 1 Hz).
+- The system update the user's position in real-time (minimum refresh rate of 1 Hz).
-- The system shall achieve positioning accuracy of at least 2 meters in areas with proper beacon coverage.
+- The system achieve positioning accuracy of at least 0.7 meters in areas with proper beacon coverage.

 #### FR-2: Destination Selection
-- The system shall display a searchable directory of available destinations within the venue.
+- Display a searchable directory of available destinations within the venue.
-- The system shall allow users to select destinations from categories (e.g., Restaurants, Stores, Services).
+- Users can select destinations from categories (Restaurants, Stores, Services).
-- The system shall support saving favorite or frequently visited destinations.
+- The system support saving favorite or frequently visited destinations.

 #### FR-3: AR Navigation Guidance
-- The system shall display a continuous directional line on the floor leading from the user's current position to their destination.
+- The system displays a continuous directional line on the floor leading from the user's current position to their destination.
-- The system shall adjust the displayed path in real-time as the user moves.
+- Adjust the displayed path in real-time as the user moves.
-- The system shall provide visual cues for turns, elevators, escalators, and other navigation decision points.
+- Provide visual cues for turns, elevators, escalators, and other navigation decision points.
-- The system shall display distance to destination and estimated arrival time.
+- The system display distance to destination and estimated arrival time.

 #### FR-4: Multi-floor Navigation
 - The system shall guide users between different floors using appropriate vertical transportation (stairs, elevators, escalators).